 If necessary, provide further explanation.
-(Required explanation if column selected was This narrative is empty.
+(Required explanation if column selected was

 Instructional Practices Status Structured grouping practices are used to meet student needs.
 Full Implementation Flexible instructional time or other schedule-related practices are used to meet student needs.
 Implemented in 50% or more of district classrooms Differentiated instruction is used to meet student needs.
-Full Implementation A variety of practices that may include structured grouping, flexible scheduling and differentiated instruction are used to meet the needs of Implemented in 50% or more of gifted students. district classrooms
+Full Implementation A variety of practices that may include structured grouping, flexible scheduling and differentiated instruction are used to meet the needs of gifted students.
+Implemented in 50% or more of district classrooms

 If necessary, provide further explanation.
-(Required explanation if column selected was This narrative is empty.
+(Required explanation if column selected was